iqnite/fps-super-smash/README.md

-# SuperSmash my FPS Studios
+# SuperSmash by FPS Studios

 More details coming soon.
 Check the Projects tab for info.